GamesDoneQuick/donation-tracker-toplevel/README.md

 ## Contact

-If you have any questions, or would like some help getting set-up, or are interested in contributing, please don't hesitate to contact me at [stephen.kiazyk@gamesdonequick.com](stephen.kiazyk@gamesdonequick.com).
+If you have any questions, or would like some help getting set-up, or are interested in contributing, please don't hesitate to contact us at [tracker@gamesdonequick.com](tracker@gamesdonequick.com).